How we help rough sleepers in the city

-The rough sleeping hub, also known as No Second Night Out, provides a safe place for up to 20 rough sleepers.
+No Second Night Out (NSNO) provides a safe place for up to 45 rough sleepers.
 People staying at the hub will have their needs assessed to develop plans to move them away from the streets.

 The aim is to act swiftly as a short-term support when people start rough sleeping and to find out how best to help.

-The hub is not a drop-in centre.
-Places at the hub are allocated by referral from the council’s outreach service, St Mungo’s, and the hub is managed by St Mungo's.
+The facility is not a drop-in centre.
+Places at the hub are allocated by our outreach service, and which can be referred via StreetLink.